frauzufall/ofxGuiExtended/README.md

 group->add(..);
 ```

-Some parameters automatically create containers if you add them to the gui:
+Some parameters automatically create groups if you add them to the gui:

 ```c++
 ofParameter<ofPoint> position;